DanieleOttaviano/jailhouse/Documentation/omnivisor.md

 system-MPUs (XMPUs in Xilinx terminology)

 ### Test Omnivisor
-To test the Omnivisor first compile the hypervisor with the actual configuration and load it in the platform.
+To test the Omnivisor, compile the hypervisor with the actual configuration and load it in the platform.

 ```sh